opentrng/ptrng/README.md

 Please note that for long time series, the emulator requires a significant amount of RAM.
 In such cases, it is advisable to split the generation process into smaller segments and concatenate them.

+## How to run standardized test

 # License

 The **OpenTRNG** project is distributed under the GNU GPLv3 license.

+# Contributions

+Pull requests are welcome and will be reviewed before being merged.
+No timelines are promised.
+The code is maintained by ???.